Vi-Data/Dashy_Chatbot/README.md

 This dash application allows for users to talk to a chatbot.
 Select from a list of Disney Parks and create a to-do list.

-## Future Improvement
+## Future Development
 If given more time the chatbot would be given multilingual abilities.
 Such as being able to converse in Spanish, French and Chinese.
-As well as being able to view the different rides avaliable at the user selected theme park as well as being able to retrieive a map of each park.
+As well as accuracy of Disney's Parks information such as avaliable ride and or more accurate Park Hours as that information is more dynamic.
+By chosing to train model on more Disney specific dataset, chat bot could be improved.
+The dash app could be improved by providing guest with links and maps to the Disney Parks.